aadarsh73/cpp-qr/readme.md

 Tiny -PNG-Out -> https://www.nayuki.io/page/tiny-png-output

-To run it after cloning:

-->mkdir build
+---How to run---

+In WSL ubuntu for windows or in a Linux based system:

+->sudo apt-get update

+->sudo apt-get install cmake

+Go to the build folder:

 ->cd build

+To compile the code:

 ->cmake ..

 ->make all

-->src/qr-to-png
+To run the code:

+->cd src

+->./qr-to-png

-this will save the qr code of the data as png image
+This will create 4 png files with the qr codes of varying sizes